DLPietro/DLPietro.github.io/about.md

 Let's be honest: I did the “Standard Path” like the majority of people outside:
 - University completed (Master’s in Quantitative Finance)
-- Job in Finance gotten (3 years in custody operations)
+- Job in Finance obtained (3 years in custody operations)
 - I did the work, met the deadlines, learned the rules...

 ...But after a while, I got restless.

 ## 🤔 Why I've been planning something more

-The stability of the role is not enough to cover:
+The stability of the role is not enough to compensate:
 - **repetitive and manual tasks** — Excel without macros, PDF reports, scanning documents, endless copy-paste...
 - My skills in statistics and modeling were **collecting dust**, as stuff piled up in the loft
 - The tools date back to the Middle Ages